Scientific Publications guarantees:

 Indexing of the article in the database

-Answer a few questions and get information about the cost of the publication you are interested in
+Answer a few questions and find out the cost of the publication you need

-Leave your contact details, our manager will reach you and offer possible options, taking into account your answers
+Leave your contact details, and our manager will contact you and suggest possible options based on your answers

 Scientific Publications guarantees:

-The Scientific Publications company works exclusively in the legal field and renders it services officially.
-We conclude a model Agreement with each client, which is a legal guarantee of the researcher.
+Scientific Publications operates exclusively within the legal framework and provides services officially.
+We sign a standard agreement with every client, which serves as a legal guarantee for the researcher.

 Leave your contacts and our manager will contact you to clarify all the details regarding publishing, as well as perform an audit of your article for free.